 “Lift your head, and get into a pushup position,” Peter said.

 Step by step we replicated everything Peter told us to do.
 In the sand, we were masters and our confidence was high.
-However, our confidence wavered a bit when Peter said, “Grab your boards and let’s hit the water.”
+However, our confidence wavered a bit when Peter said, “Grab your boards, and let’s hit the water.”

-Peter took one student per wave and I grew concerned as I watched everyone before me wipe-out.
-When Peter called my name, I was a ball of nervous energy.
+Peter took one student per wave and I grew concerned as I watched everyone before me wipe out.

 I took a deep breath, exhaled, and entered the water.